cdapio/cdap/docs/developer-guide/source/intro.rst

 CDAP Components
 ===============
 Now, let’s talk about the components within CDAP.
-Cask DAP provides four basic abstractions:
+There are four basic abstractions:

 - `Streams <programming.html#streams>`__ for real-time data collection from any external system;
 - `Flows <programming.html#flows>`__ for performing elastically scalable, real-time stream